slyphon/schist/README.md

 I mean, sure, fair.

 Back in 2013 when I switched to zsh with [oh-my-zsh][] I thought "You know what?
 I want all of my history!" and set `HISTSIZE` to a ludicrously large number: `1250000`.
 Turns out, 5 years later, this was causing my shell load times to take 7-8 seconds.
 This may not seem like a long time...nah, it's an eternity.
 After doing some experimentation, I figured out that my `.zsh_history` had grown to ~ 5.3 MB, and had roughly 120k entries in it.
-I could cut down `HISTSIZE`, but if you're like me, shell history is one of the critical tools for doing my job.
+I could cut down `HISTSIZE`, but if you're like me, shell history is one of the critical tools for doing the job.
 Once I figure out a command, I want to be able to go back and find it, rather than have to dig through man pages again.

 The solution: cut down on `HISTSIZE`, but back up the history file frequently, so that none of the commands that get pushed out of the file are lost.